 Universal truth #3 – Your CIS wasn’t built for this

-The ability to use smart meter data to perform actual and hypothetical billing across all rates and tariffs, for every utility customer in the country, is incredibly difficult.
+The ability to use smart meter data to perform actual and hypothetical billing across all rates and tariffs, for every utility customer statewide or in the country, is incredibly difficult.

-While the CIS is obviously very important to the utility, essentially serving as their cash register, they can’t analyze the impact of different rates on a customer’s bill with the accuracy and sophistication demanded (even if they claim to be able to).
+While the CIS is obviously very important to the utility, essentially serving as their cash register, they can’t analyze the impact of peak pricing or different rates on a customer’s bill with the accuracy and sophistication demanded (even if they claim to be able to).

 The CIS was configured to calculate the customer’s bill only once a month.
-Providing energy customers with bill forecasts and simulations based on multiple rate plans and scenarios (load shift, EV, solar as examples) is so much more data intensive.
+Providing energy customers with bill forecasts and simulations based on multiple rate plans and scenarios (load shift, electric vehicle, solar power as examples) is so much more data intensive.

-Consider the utility has between 720 and 2,880 meter reads per customer per month.
-Each customer bill may have 10 line items.
-The most complete rate analysis needs to be done over a minimum of 12 months.
-For a utility with one million meters, this can equate to trillions of calculations to compare bills for the utility’s entire customer population across multiple rate plans.
+Consider the utility has about 720 and 2,880 meter reads per customer per month.
+Every customer bill has about 10 line items.
+An all-encompassing rate analysis needs to be accomplished over a minimum of 12 months.
+For a utility with 1 million meters, this can equate to trillions of calculations to compare bills for the utility’s entire customer population across multiple rate plans.
 CIS systems just do not possess the necessary computing power…and utilities don’t want to put the nightly billing process at risk.

 The rate comparison tool also led to increased customer awareness and satisfaction.
 Specifically, they saw a 400% increase in customers using the tool.
 And among those who say they are on a TOU rate, the proportion who believe it is the best rate for them rose significantly from 66% to 82% in fall 2019.

-Providing cost analyses via rate tools with detailed impacts for the complete bill helps utilities enhance customer engagement, satisfaction and trust when implementing TOU rates.
+Providing cost analyses via rate tools with detailed impacts for the complete bill helps utilities enhance customer engagement, satisfaction, and trust when implementing time-of-use rates.
 But again, make sure those projections are accurate because the last thing you want is to set an expectation that the bill doesn’t deliver on.

 To achieve clean energy and decarbonization goals, we need to create widespread adoption of time varying rates and other programs.
 These universal truths, which we’ve derived from several successful implementations across the country, are a great place to start.

-Only when we get customers’ highly accurate cost information delivered in a way that gets them comfortable with making the switch, will we be successful.
+Only when we get customers’ highly accurate cost information, delivered in a way that gets them comfortable with making the switch, will the time-of-use transition be successful.

-Expert Insights: Considerations When Implementing and Driving Adoption of TOU Rates
+Expert Insights: What to Consider to Increase Adoption of TOU Rates